 The lawyers within Akin Gump’s American Indian law and policy practice are highly experienced and respected in their field and appreciate the subtleties of tribal sovereignty and American Indian culture.
 Operating in a bipartisan fashion, these practitioners assist clients in understanding and working with the rhythms, personalities and idiosyncrasies of the federal government.
 The firm is engaged on behalf of tribal interests in most major issues developing in Washington that affect Indian Country.

-- playing a key role in the negotiation, implementation and congressional approval of two of the largest settlements of Indian water rights claims in U.S. history—unlike most Indian water settlements, the bill authorizing the most recent settlement immediately provided funding to the tribe
+- Playing a key role in the negotiation, implementation and congressional approval of two of the largest settlements of Indian water rights claims in U.S. history—unlike most Indian water settlements, the bill authorizing this settlement immediately provided funding to the tribe.

 - Assisting in all aspects of the development of one of the largest metropolitan Indian gaming projects in U.S. history.

 - Advising a tribal client in the largest-ever settlement of a claim made by a tribe against the United States government.

 - Negotiating a settlement on behalf of our tribal client for several hundred million dollars after successfully litigating a trust mismanagement and accounting claim for several years against the federal government.

 - Negotiating a P.L.
 93-638 contract for over $100 million with the DOI Bureau of Reclamation to implement a construction project on a tribe’s irrigation project in connection with the successful passage of a water settlement.

 - Successfully advocated for a negative decision from the National Indian Gaming Commission (NIGC) in efforts to fight against another tribe developing a casino in the aboriginal territory of our tribal client; developed legislation—recently introduced in Congress—preventing the development of the casino.

 - Securing a decision from the DOI to take lands into trust for a tribal client for non-gaming purposes in the face of years of opposition from a larger, wealthier tribe.